Call Now: (707) 729-1519

 If you've received a Notice of Default, you need to act NOW.
 Every day you wait reduces your options.

 Foreclosure doesn't just mean losing your home.
-It destroys your credit score for years, making it harder to rent, buy a car, or get a new mortgage.
-We help homeowners across Sonoma, Napa, and Solano counties stop foreclosure by purchasing their homes for cash before the bank takes them.
+It destroys your credit score for 7 years, making it harder to rent, buy a car, or get a new mortgage.
+We're a local, family-run team that helps homeowners across Sonoma County, Napa, and Solano counties stop foreclosure by purchasing the home for cash before the bank takes it — often closing well before the auction date.
+If the home was inherited and is now in default, see our selling an inherited house guide for how Prop 19 and stepped-up basis interact with the foreclosure timeline.

 How We Help You Avoid Foreclosure